JohnSnowLabs/johnsnowlabs/docs/en/alab/preannotation.md

 ![1](/assets/images/annotation_lab/5.8.0/1.gif)

-This new feature empowers users to seamlessly integrate NER models into their Visual NER projects, fostering greater flexibility and efficiency in document annotation workflows within NLP Lab.
+This new feature empowers users to seamlessly integrate NER models into their Visual NER projects, fostering greater flexibility and efficiency in document annotation workflows within Generative AI Lab.
 By leveraging the power of NER models, users can streamline pre-annotation processes, reduce training time, and achieve enhanced accuracy, ultimately accelerating their data preparation efforts.

 ### Rules